Jean-Poul/Test-Assignment-4/README.md

 ```

 - How do you verify that a mock was called with specific arguments?
-I can verify that a mock has been called with specific arguments by useding the **verify** method in the following way:
+We can verify that a mock has been called with specific arguments by using the **verify** method in the following way:
 ```java
 mockedList.add("Some Argument");
 verify(mockedList).add("Some Argument");